Secure Hybrid Key Growing via Coherence Witnessing and Bipartite Encoding

-where kets with the subscript \textit{time-bin} indicate qubit states belonging to the Hilbert space spanned by two distinct and orthogonal pulse time bins, and $\xi$ is a uniformly random bit Alice needs to sample at each preparation.
-Instead, if a certain bit of $\mathbf{F}$ is a "$1$", Alice encodes the corresponding bit $b_1$ of $\mathbf{K}$ as
+where kets with the subscript \textit{time-bin} indicate qubit states belonging to the Hilbert space spanned by two distinct and orthogonal pulse time bins, and $\xi$ is a uniformly random bit Alice needs to generate uniformly at random at each preparation.
+Instead, if a certain bit of $\mathbf{F}$ is a ``$1$", Alice encodes the corresponding bit $b_1$ of $\mathbf{K}$ as

 \breakableSubsubsection{Decoding and coherence-witness estimation}